taseabolt/fall25-mcw-taseabolt/HW4-report.md

 When creating my multiple line chart, I made a few different design decisions that I felt would make the visualization easy to interpret and understand, while still conveying the data presented.
 I added points for each data point so it is easier to see where each one falls within the overall line and because it makes it easier to see how the values change over time.
 In addition, I also ensured that I chose a color pallette that complemented each line but also allowed for each line to be distinct from the others.
 I also added tick marks on both axes so it was easier to see wheere the data points fall within the attributes on each axis.

 The only special customization that I made was to the dataset.
 I isolated the total number of personnel from each branch and for each year.
 Then I utilized PowerQuery to transform the data into a long format table so that I could easily create a chart within Tableau.

-explanation of how the idiom used in your chart is appropriate for your datasets and question/task discussion of any insights gained about the data from your chart discussion of any design decisions you made discussion of any special customizations you used

 ### Question 2